JCON3DEV/scheduler/README.md

 A scheduler app that allows you to choose a time and day for an appointment with an instructor.
 You can edit your details or cancel an existing interview.
 The remaining slots for the chosen day are displayed and update according to any changes in bookings.

+You can see the finished project hosted on [Netlify](https://jcon3dev-interview-scheduler.netlify.app/).
+Alternativly see below for installation instructions.

+## Continuous Intergration
+Although a solo project, the pipeline for this project was setup using CircleCI to ensure that all testing cases were met throughout development.

+## Technologies used;
-This uses React, Webpack, Axios as well as Storybook, Jest, Testing Library and Cypress for testing.
+React, Webpack, Axios as well as Storybook, Jest, React Testing Library and Cypress.

 ## Screenshots